-Other prepayments represent annual prepayments made for cash and staff insurance, annual service fees, other prepayments to suppliers, etc. All of the above assets are expected to be recovered more than twelve months after the year-end, except for prepayments for services of ALL 5,431 thousand (2020: ALL 6,565 thousand).
-Information on related party balances is disclosed in Note 23.
+Other prepayments represent annual prepayments made for cash and staff insurance, annual service fees, other prepayments to suppliers, etc. All of the above assets are expected to be recovered more than twelve months after the year-end, except for prepayments for services of ALL 15,199 thousand (2021: ALL 5,431 thousand).
+Information on related party balances is disclosed in Note 22.

-The deposit in second level banks represents the placement of a deposit of 320,000 Euros with Tirana Bank Tirana as financial collateral for the loan received according to the agreement dated 23/12/2021 Note 11.
+Deposit to banks represents the deposit to Tirana Bank of 320,000 Eur as financial collateral for the loan signed on 23.12.2021 in Note 11.